Jason Delay Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.11).
+- The Marlins have the 14th-ranked team ERA among all league pitching staffs (4.08).

-- Marlins pitchers combine to give up 77 home runs (one per game), the ninth-fewest in the league.
+- Marlins pitchers combine to allow 79 home runs (one per game), the ninth-fewest in the league.

-- Garrett gets the start for the Marlins, his 14th of the season.
-He is 3-2 with a 3.88 ERA and 77 strikeouts in 69 2/3 innings pitched.
+- The Marlins will send Hoeing (1-1) to make his fourth start of the season.
+He is 1-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched.

-- In his last appearance on Saturday against the Washington Nationals, the lefty tossed six innings, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Monday, the right-hander went four scoreless innings against the Toronto Blue Jays while surrendering three hits.

-- In 14 games this season, the 25-year-old has put up an ERA of 3.88, with 9.9 strikeouts per nine innings.
-Opponents are batting .260 against him.
+- In 17 games this season, the 26-year-old has amassed a 2.70 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.